overeemm/overeemm.github.com/_posts/2012-01-12-inheritance-and-reuse-in-a-prototype-world.markdown

 Douglas Crockford has some nice articles ([this][4] and [this][5]) about inheritance and reuse in JavaScript.
 Because objects in JavaScript are soft and can be changed at any moment, he hardly sees use for the Classical Inheritance approach.
 Peter Michaux also [writes][8] about the augmentation approach, seeing the Decorator Pattern in it.

 Another discussion raised by looking at the [SOLID principles][6] is the usage of inheritance.
 Most of the time, inheritance is used for method overloading and polymorphic methods.
-The Liskov Substitution Principle states that __Subtypes must be substitutable for their base types.__ But JavaScript is not statically typed.
+The Liskov Substitution Principle states that

+>Subtypes must be substitutable for their base types.

+But JavaScript is not statically typed.
 This gives us the freedom to do more dynamic typing.
 Instead of looking at inheritance, we can look at behavior.
 By checking if certain functions are present we can be much more flexible in the range of objects that we can act on.

-    #!javascript
+    #js
     function move(vehicle){
         if(!vehicle instanceof Vehicle)
             throw Error('not a vehicle');